falk-werner/extract-ipk/README.md

 ## Background

-Lately, I notices that OPKG preserves all files and information to extract an IPK file from an already installed package.
+Lately, I noticed that OPKG preserves all files and information to extract an IPK file from an already installed package.
 I was't sure whether this will work, so I played around a bit.
 The result works very well for the  packages I tried.

 ## Caveats